A Mini Guide from a First-Timer on the Route des Vins

 Wine Enthusiast has a great rundown on the varietals and what to expect.
 Pinot noir is the only red wine produced in Alsace and you’ll find that it’s produced in much smaller quantities.
 From our experience, the pinot noirs left a bit to be desired (there’s a reason that Alsace is known for their whites!) but the best options can be found in St. Hippolyte, a tiny town at the foot of Haut-Koenigsbourg.
 If you’re interested in the pinot noirs, delve in a bit to find the best producers and make appointments for tastings if need be.
 We noticed that very few, if any, tasting rooms were open in St. Hippolyte when we passed through.

-The gewurtraminers in the area can vary hugely, too, though most that we tasted were on the sweeter side.
-The late harvest gewurtraminers bear almost a sauternes-style dessert wine quality, and are certain to please any lover of a sweet white wine.
+The gewurztraminer in the area can vary hugely, too, though most that we tasted were on the sweeter side.
+The late harvest gewurztraminer bear almost a sauternes-style dessert wine quality and are certain to please any lover of a sweet white wine.
 We tried pinot gris at most tasting rooms and my mom quickly found that it was a varietal she gravitated towards; generally on the sweeter side and easy to drink.

 Our family of four really covered the gamut with wine preferences.
 My mom loves a sweet white wine, I like something in the middle, my dad skews towards something dryer, while my husband almost exclusively prefers dry whites.
 Every single one of us found multiple wines that we loved during our tasting experiences.
 Truth be told, I went in saying that I preferred the drier whites, but as it turns out, I found plenty semi-sweet varieties that I wanted to take home.